 In my former life as a teacher, I often encountered pupils who found it difficult to grasp the ideas I was trying to get across.
 Notably when I tried to differentiate between diffusion and osmosis.
 It’s a difficult concept but relax, I am not going to give you a biology lesson.
 Their responses ranged from “I don’t understand, Miss” through, “I don’t get it, Miss” to “This is doing my head in, Miss”.
 I know how they felt.

 When I first looked at our readings for today, I thought “O Good, the gospel of Luke.
 It will be a nice parable.
 But Oh no. A very difficult piece –and when I read the other passages it did not get much better.
 I didn’t get it.
 It was doing my head in.

 I am sure Dave had no ulterior motives when he put me down to preach today but it would have been so much easier last week.
 The parable of the lost sheep.
 Oh I could have managed that.
-I can easily relate to losing something, car keys, mobile phone, and know only too well the joy of finding them.
+I can easily relate to losing something: car keys or mobile phone, and know only too well the joy of finding them.
 I could have relished developing that theme and it would have had a really personal feel.

 But this parable – a tale of devious people acting in ways that we wouldn’t expect Jesus to be using as examples n his teaching, I can’t really relate to that.
 My only consolation is that in my research I came across the phrase: “this is the most difficult parable of Jesus” so many times.
 At least I am not alone in finding this parable challenging.